-Yvonne Stewart, Bundjalung of Byron Bay (Arakwal) Member
+Yvonne Stewart, Arakwal Member

 The idea of 'Country' to Aboriginal people

 To Aboriginal people, the 'landscape' is made up of many features that are interrelated.
 These include the lands and waters, plants and animals, special places and stories, historical and current uses, and people and their interactions with each other and place.
 These features are seen as inseparable and make up what is known as 'Country' to Aboriginal people.
 While these inter-relationships are recognised, this plan addresses many of these topics individually for clarity and ease of use.